-We’ve written time and again on the dangers of being sold into franchising, but the ego is a stubborn force of nature.
+We’ve written time and again on the dangers of being sold into franchising, but ego is a stubborn force of nature.
 It can take us to places unknown for reasons that, after the fact, are still unknown and never understood.
-Appealing to the ego of a successful business person is not rocket science, it’s kindergarten.
+Appealing to the ego of a successful business person, any person, is not rocket science, it’s kindergarten.
 Unscrupulous consultants have been in the franchise game since day one and will always be available for a quick score.
 So, rule #1 for all business owners who hear the ‘franchise your business’ song: COVER YOUR EARS AND THINK!

 THE CONCEPT DOESN’T WORK AS A FRANCHISE.
 Not all businesses are meant to be franchised.
 The phrase we coined a million years ago remains true.
 Just because any business can be franchised doesn’t mean it should be franchised.
 A business might be successful due to an owner’s personality, a particular location, or an event that took place, but it can’t be successfully recreated under different owners in different places.

 Why Franchisors Fail: Subset Three

 THE OWNERSHIP IS NOT FRANCHISOR MATERIAL.
 Not all entrepreneurs or business owners are meant to be franchisors.
 It’s painstaking, hard work to be a successful franchisor.
 Oftentimes, once a person has made it in business, frankly they’re tired.
 They want to relax and enjoy the harvest of their labor.
 Maybe it could be a franchise, but not under them.
 Temperament is an enormous factor.
 Entrepreneurs can be impatient at their very best.
 That one trait can lead to horrible franchisor/franchisee relationship that will destroy a franchise system.